Gotham (typeface)

-Gotham is a geometric sans-serif typeface family designed by American type designer Tobias Frere-Jones with Jesse Ragan and released through the Hoefler & Frere-Jones foundry from 2000.
+Gotham is a geometric sans-serif typeface family designed in 2000 by American type designer Tobias Frere-Jones with Jesse Ragan and released through the Hoefler & Frere-Jones foundry in 2002.
 Gotham's letterforms were inspired by examples of architectural signs of the mid-twentieth century.
 Gotham has a relatively broad design with a reasonably high x-height and wide apertures.

 Since creation, Gotham has been highly visible due to its appearance in many notable places.
-This has included Barack Obama's 2008 presidential campaign, Michigan State University branding, and the 2016 federal election campaign of the Australian Labor Party.
-The font has also been used on the cornerstone of the One World Trade Center in New York.
-It is also the current font used in MPAA title cards for film trailers in the U.S.
+This has included Barack Obama's 2008 presidential campaign, Donald Trump's 2024 presidential campaign, Michigan State University branding, and the 2016 federal election campaign of the Australian Labor Party.

 Developed for professional use, Gotham is an extremely large family, featuring four widths, eight weights, and separate designs for screen display and a rounded version.
 It is published by Hoefler & Co., the company of Frere-Jones' former business partner Jonathan Hoefler.
-Companies that notably use the font are Taco Bell, Golf Galaxy, ABS-CBN Corporation and its divisions and subsidiaries (including the television network of the same name), Cartoon Network, Cartoon Network Productions, and Cartoon Network Studios, and formerly in the logos for Discovery, Inc. and ViacomCBS, currently Paramount Global.